b-inary/postflop-solver/README.md

 ## Features

-- `custom_alloc`: Uses custom memory allocator in solving process.
+- `custom-alloc`: Uses custom memory allocator in solving process.
   It significantly reduces the number of calls of the default allocator, so it is recommended to use this feature when the default allocator is not so efficient.
   Disabled by default.
 - `holdem-hand-evaluator`: Uses [holdem-hand-evaluator] crate to evaluate hands.